qli31/midterm/README.md

 password:coffee!

 ### Describe any worthwhile or interesting technical aspects of your website and/or any technical difficulties that didn’t work out (you may receive credit for things attempted but not achieved)
-I have also added a server side validation using PHP.
-Including the standard HTML5 validation.
-The input box value will first go through a client side validation (HTML5 validation) which turns to be not so effective.
-(Example:qli31@g will pass validation) To improve this, there is a server side validation in place by using PHP filer_var function.
-For the invalid email address input, the website will request the user to try again.
+Code contains two step validation: standard HTML5 validation and server side validation.
+The input box value will first go through a client side validation (HTML5 validation) which checks for standards "@" symbol (Example:qli31@g will pass validation).
+To improve upon this, there is a server side validation in place by using PHP filer_var function.

+There is also a valdition to check if user already exists (already subscribed to the mailing list).
+For invalid email address , the page requests the user to try again.
 The invalid email address will not be saved to the database.
+For the case where user already exists in the database, page will notify the user that they have already subscribed.